Public Safety 911 Cadet Call Takers

 - Learns departmental policies and procedures

-- Learns Emergency Medical Dispatch (EMD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD) protocols as well as pass and obtain Priority Dispatch Certification to continue employment
+- Learns Emergency Medical Dispatch (EPD), Emergency Fire Dispatch (EFD), and Emergency Police Dispatch (EPD) protocols as well as pass and obtain Priority Dispatch Certification to continue employment

-- Learns how to perform additional duties as assigned under the supervision of a designated trainer
+- Learns how to perform additional duties as assigned under the supervision of designated trainer

 - MINIMUM QUALIFICATIONS